SIT Study Abroad Logo

 • Witness the mechanics and dismantling of South Africa’s apartheid system.

-• Travel to Mozambique to learn about its role in the struggle against apartheid.
+• Travel to Mozambique to learn about its role in the struggle against apartheid and the insurgency in the north of the country.

 Prerequisites